grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ## Tooltip options

-Tooltip options control the information overlay that appears when you hover over data points in the graph.
+Tooltip options control the information overlay that appears when you hover over data points in the visualization.

 ### Tooltip mode